Keyboard shortcuts

 Notice the FIXME above.
 Apparently, the Rust HDF5 binding we are using does not yet handle ArrayView2s whose rows are not contiguous in memory, which means that we must create a contiguous copy of v before it accepts to write it to a file.

-From the author’s memory of the HDF5 C API, it can handle this, and this limitation is specific to the Rust bindings that should be fixed.
-Until a fix happens, however, making an owned contiguous copy should be a reasonably efficient workaround, as for typical storage devices in-RAM copies are much faster than writing data to the target storage device.
+From the author’s understanding of the HDF5 C API, it can handle this, and this is a Rust binding limitation that should be fixed.
+But until a fix happens, making an owned contiguous copy should be a reasonably efficient workaround, as for typical storage devices in-RAM copies are much faster than writing data to the target storage device.

 As an alternative, we could also modify our GPU-to-CPU copy logic so that it does not copy the padding zero elements, saving a bit of CPU-GPU interconnect bandwidth along the way.
 However this will require us to stop using standard Vulkan copy commands and use custom shaders for this purpose instead, which may in turn cause two issues:

 • Performance may be worse, because the standard Vulkan copy command should have been well-optimized by the GPU vendor.
-Our shader would need to be optimized similarly.
+Our shader would need to be optimized similarly for all GPU devices on which we want to perform well, which is a lot of work.

 • We will very likely lose the ability to overlap GPU-to-CPU copies with computations, which we are not using yet but may want to use later as an optimization.